-This quick and tasty recipe differs slightly from the classic shrimp or chicken pad Thai.
-Beef and broccoli, along with carrots, beansprouts, and green onions give this version an added depth of flavor which distinguishes it from the more commonly encountered shrimp version.
+This quick and tasty beef pad Thai differs slightly from the classic shrimp or chicken pad Thai.
+This cast iron skillet recipe, with beef and broccoli, carrots, beansprouts, and green onions give this version an added depth of flavor which distinguishes it from the more common versions.

 Of course, that's not to say it's not authentic.
-Many street food vendors in Bangkok offer beef pad Thai as an option, alongside shrimp or chicken.
+Many street food vendors in Bangkok offer pad Thai beef as an option alongside shrimp or chicken pad Thai noodles.
 As with most classic dishes, it's the little twists we put on them that make them the most interesting.

 Once you've mastered this easy pad Thai recipe, you can try out your own variations.
 We've added a couple of suggestions at the bottom of the page.

 You can either use an 8 oz jar of pre-made pad Thai sauce or create your own with the following ingredients:

 1 ½ tbsp fresh lime juice

 Simply combine all of the pad Thai sauce ingredients in a mixing bowl, stirring until all of the sugar has completely dissolved.
 Cover and set aside for later use.